Tronfeld West & Durrett Logo

 • Water Bottles: Water is a necessity, even for drivers who are only stranded for an hour or two waiting for a tow truck.

-• Cell Phone and Portable Charger: Drivers should keep their cell phones and portable charging block in their car at all times.
+• Cell Phone and Portable Charger: Drivers should keep their cell phones and portable charging blocks in their car at all times.
 Drivers can get a portable charging block at any drug store.

-• Seat Belt Cutter and Window Breaker: While rare, it is possible to get trapped in a car after an accident.
+• Seat Belt Cutter and Window Breaker: While rare, it is possible to get trapped in a car after an accident with the seatbelt.

 • Money Stash: Drivers never know when they will need cash.
 Keep a stash handy in a safe place.
 Men’sHealth.com recommends keeping it hidden in an old sock in your trunk.